kachick/chawan/doc/localcgi.md

 * The URL must be opaque, so you must not add a double slash after the scheme. e.g. `cgi-bin://script-name` will NOT work, only `cgi-bin:script-name`.
+* Paths beginning with `/cgi-bin/` or `/$LIB/` are stripped of this segment automatically.
+So e.g. `file:///cgi-bin/script-name` becomes `cgi-bin:script-name`.
+* If `extern.w3m-cgi-compat` is true, file: URLs are converted to cgi-bin: URLs if the path name starts with `/cgi-bin/`, `/$LIB/`, or the path of a local CGI script.
 * Absolute paths are accepted as e.g. `cgi-bin:/path/to/cgi/dir/script-name`.
   Note however, that this only works if `/path/to/cgi/dir` has already been specified as a CGI directory in `external.cgi-dir`.

 Note that this is different from w3m's cgi-bin functionality, in that we use a custom scheme for local CGI instead of interpreting all requests to a designated path as a CGI request.
+(This incompatibility is bridged over when `external.cgi-dir` is true.)

 Also, for now Chawan has no equivalent to the W3m-control headers (but this may change in the future).

 ## Environment variables